Dear Me…Letter To My Younger Self {Katina Brown}

 Dear Katina,

-I see you sitting there in your cold cinder blocked junior high classroom.
+I see you sitting there in your cold cinder-blocked junior high classroom.
 You’re scanning the room, looking for the teacher, and trying oh-so-hard to seem like you aren’t trying.
 (As a matter of fact, you will spend much of the next few years doing just that; trying to not try.)
 You find the teacher, his head down, searching a filing cabinet.
-The paper is folded, folded again, and again… a star.
-Your hands working fast and pressing the edges until it’s just right.
+I folded the paper, folded again, and again… a star.
+Your hands work fast and press the edges until it’s just right.

 “Psssst, pssssst, can you pass this for me.”